European countries brace for new school year amid COVID-19 resurgence

 In addition to some already observed preventive measures, such as social bubbles, social distancing and frequent hands washing, some countries adopted more sophisticated measures based on color-coded systems or flexible learning.

 The Austrian government launched a four-color coronavirus "traffic-light" system to help avoid a second wave of the pandemic.
-The system is intended to increase public health awareness and thus prevent a second wave in autumn, especially in view of the upcoming start of school, according to Health Minister Rudolf Anschober.
+The system is intended to increase public health awareness and thus prevent a second wave in autumn, especially in view of the upcoming start of school, said Health Minister Rudolf Anschober at a press conference.

 Romania will also classify their schools into three categories: green, yellow, and red according to the severity of the epidemic.
-Schools in the green area can take classes normally, those in the yellow area combine offline and online teaching, while the ones in red area adopt online teaching.
+Schools in the green area can take classes normally, the schools in the yellow area combine offline and online teaching, while the ones in red area adopt online teaching.

 Serbia is set to start its new school year in either "basic" or "combined" model.